Bondi to Bronte Walk

 - Distance: 2.5 km (one way)

-Bondi Beach is perhaps the most famous beach in Australia.
-Bondi has everything a beach resort needs: a wide and long, beautifully shaped strip of sandy beach, great swimming and surfing conditions, lots of restaurants and cafes, picnic areas, a promenade and a classic pavilion.
+It has pretty much everything a beach resort needs: a wide and long, beautifully shaped sandy beach, great swimming and surfing conditions, lots of restaurants and cafes, picnic areas, a promenade and a classic pavilion.

 1. Bondi to Tamarama Walk

 The first part of the Bondi to Bronte walk officially starts at Notts Avenue, close to the famous Bondi Icebergs Club.
 You can get here by walking south, past Bondi Park, away from Bondi Beach.